anmole17/math_notes/README.md

 - Solving problems and reading examples will be most important.
 - Cannot move to the next step unless the understanding of the basics seems weak.
 Unlike a classroom method of studying for a year and moving to next year's syllabus.
-	Self-paced learning of this type should emphasise understanding each example and topic properly and then moving on.
+	Self-paced learning of this type should emphasize understanding each example and topic properly and then moving on.
 - After completion of each level of mathematics/bid topic, give me a final self-exam, without time limit, but also including all methods and examples in detail in each answer.
 	Self-checking along with taking help to check my exam if possible.